 To get the most out of your membership and the orienteering community we recommend that you join your local club (and their Association) as well as British Orienteering.
 Most clubs organise training opportunities and social activities for their members so it is a great way to improve your orienteering skills and to make new friends.
 You can find details of your nearest Club by using the search facility.

 However, if you would prefer to just become a member of British Orienteering, simply select BOF when you are asked to choose a Club and Association to join.

 To find a club in your area and their membership fees, please click here or contact the National Office on 01629 734042.

 If you already know which Club you want to join click here

 Need to find a local Club first? click here

 Pay by Cheque

 Simply download the membership form and post with a cheque made payable to British Orienteering.
-Information of how much it costs to join British Orienteering (including the Club and Association fee) can be found by searching for your local club in the "Find a Club" section.
+Information of how much it costs to join British Orienteering (including the Club and Association fee if applicable) can be found by searching for your local club in the "Find a Club" section.

 Pay over the phone

 You can telephone the National Office on 01629 734042 and pay by credit or debit card.